Qengineering/YoloCam/README.md

 ## Hardware.
 To get the YoloCam working, you need the following hardware:
 - A Raspberry Pi 4, 3B+ or Zero 2W.
-- A cheap RPi V1 camera ([$ 6,62](https://www.reichelt.nl/nl/nl/raspberry-pi-camera-5mp-v1-3-rpi-cam-5mp-p314570.html?&trstct=pos_6&nbc=1)), as the deep learning model only work with small image sizes.
+- A cheap RPi V1 camera ([$ 6,62](https://www.reichelt.nl/nl/nl/raspberry-pi-camera-5mp-v1-3-rpi-cam-5mp-p314570.html?&trstct=pos_6&nbc=1)), as the deep learning model only works with small image sizes.
-- An SD-card (min 16 GB) holding all the software.
+- An SD card (min 16 GB) holding all the software.

 ------------